 General Employees Retirement Plan

 All full-time and certain part-time employees of the District are covered by the General Employees Plan.
-Members belong to the Coordinated Plan.
+General Employees Plan members belong to the Coordinated Plan.
 Coordinated Plan members are covered by Social Security.

 B. Benefits Provided